Madeline Dyer’s Critiquing & Proofreading Services

 What I Can Offer

-I can offer critiquing/plot doctoring (detailed advice on how you can improve your story and the quality of your writing) and copyediting (proofreading for spelling, grammar, punctuation, and continuity of style).
+I can offer critiquing/plot doctoring (detailed advice on how you can improve your story and the quality of your writing) and copyediting (proofreading and editing for spelling, grammar, punctuation, and continuity of style).
 I can also give feedback on your cover letter.

 Additionally, since January 2017, I also offer beta-reading.
 This is designed to give basic feedback on your story, from the point of view of a reader (rather than a writer).